 Trying to reduce your environmental impact by photocopying less?
 Worried about passing around materials or playing physical games in the age of social distancing?
-In this post, we’ll explore some great resources that will help you plan creative, engaging lessons that teach your students what they need to know.
+In this post, we’ll explore some great online resources for your face to face EFL classes that will help you plan creative, engaging lessons that teach your students what they need to know.
 All are tried and tested by members of the experienced Oxford TEFL Connect team, and most include materials that are suitable for a range of ages and levels.
 We’ve selected a mixture of paid and free resources, so whether you’re able to splash some cash or are on a shoestring, there’s bound to be something you’ll find useful!
 Without further ado, and in no particular order, here are our top picks:

 The bad old days of throwing on a film to kill time in a lesson are well and truly over.
 Film English helps you make the most of a range of short and mid-length videos to teach new grammar and vocabulary as well as encouraging meaningful discussion.
 There are full lesson plans available for a range of levels, but we’d recommend using these as a starting point for classes that you can really tailor to your learners’ needs.
 Our personal favourite?
 Validation (2007) – it’s a heartwarming short film which helps your students learn vocabulary for giving compliments. *Aww*